stanbar/stellot/README.md

 is completely abstracted from technology used underneath, while still leverageing all blockchain benefits.
-Simplified path could be enhanced by allowing user to releave his keypair, hence allowing him to send his vote token to other user instead of voting by thier own.
+Simplified path could be enhanced by allowing user to releave his keypair, hence allowing him to send his vote token to other user, instead of voting by thier own, same as on manual path.
+But just for sake of proposed system, two separate paths are available.

 ## Bootstrapping